gjvis/php-sf-flex-webpack-encore-vuejs/README.md

 - [x] api: replace IRIs for nested entities by real data (normalizer usage)
 - [x] api: setup custom route with nested objects on create/update/read (read should be solved ith serializer, create/update might be solved with custom route or DTOS so try 2 ways)
 - [ ] api: those custom route must referenced by the API documentation on /api route with correct description (for instance it's just book: string ...)
+- [x] api: use normalizer to get nested entities
+- [ ] api: use denormalizer to post/put nested entities (and use custom route when we want deduplication for example)
+- [ ] api: use properties in queryString to select only wished props from REST: api/books/1?properties[]=title&properties[]=serie
 - [x] api: improve JSON error from custom route: for instance when editor is misfilled it just return this message (without property path): jsonOrArray can be string or array
 - [ ] api: graphQL: multiple queries in one call ?
 - [ ] api: graphQL: multiple mutations in one call ?
 - [ ] api: graphQL: how to mutate nested objects in a minimal call ?
-- [ ] api: check best security system to setup with ApiPlatform (JWT / ApiKey / cookie & csrf system but in that case we are stateful which is not cool for deployment and replication ?)
+- [X] api: check best security system to setup with ApiPlatform (JWT / ApiKey / cookie & csrf system but in that case we are stateful which is not cool for deployment and replication ?).
+Finally we use JWT which is the best thing to do and compliant with statefull or stateless.
+- [ ] api: JWT setup the pattern for the refresh-token or anything else more info here https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/
 - [x] front: setup VueJS
 - [x] front: use Quasar with VueJS
 - [x] front: move on Quasar 0.15.x